dzooosh/etch-a-sketch/README.md

 - Adds a button to the top of the screen that will send the user a popup asking for the number of squares per side for the new grid.

+> For now you'd need to shift the range and reload page to see changes